Slide background

 We specialise in preparing legal deeds for use overseas.

-Our highly qualified Notary Public with over 30 years experience will prepare a power of attorney, affidavit or any other legal document for you, then we translate and legalise it and it is ready to be used anywhere in the world.
+Our highly qualified and experienced notary will prepare a power of attorney, affidavit or any other legal document for you, then we translate and legalise it and it is ready to be used anywhere in the world.

 Contact us